ElFilaliHamza/Logo-Image-Generation/README.md

 git clone https://github.com/ElFilaliHamza/Logo-Image-Generation.git
 ```

-2. Download the dataset and place it in the `./dataset` directory.
+2. Download the <a href="https://www.mediafire.com/file/8tofxz1hie67m9q/dataset.rar/file">dataset</a> and place it in the `./dataset` directory  .

 3. Run the Jupyter notebook: